Call Me Back

 Landlords are required to file a self-assessment tax return to report their rental income and expenses to the tax authority.
 This is necessary for accurate calculation and payment of taxes on rental income.

-What kind of income needs to be reported on a self-assessment tax return for landlords?
+What kind of rental income needs to be reported on a self-assessment tax return for landlords?

 Are there any expenses that landlords can deduct when filing a self-assessment tax return?